Saturday, November 26, 2022

 (5) For many will come in my name, saying, ‘I am the Christ,’ and they will lead many astray.

-One was Theudas, which was in the time of Claudius Caesar when Cuspius Fadus was governor of Judea.
+One was Theudas in the time of Claudius Caesar when Cuspius Fadus was governor of Judea.
 He persuaded a great number to follow him to the river Jordan, which he promised to divide, by a word of command, and give them a passage over; and thereby, as the historian observes, "he deceived many"; which is the very thing that is here predicted.
 But he and his company were routed by Fadus, and his head was cut off.

 Another called the Egyptian, mentioned in Act 21:38 made an uproar, and led four thousand cut-throats into the wilderness; one historian states this same man persuaded thirty thousand men to follow him to Mount Olivet, promising a free passage into the city; but he being vanquished by Felix, then governor of Judea; fled, and many of his followers were killed and taken.
 One Dositheus the Samaritan, asserted himself to be Christ [Messiah]; and also one called Menander affirmed, that no man could be saved unless he was baptized in his name; these are instances all before the destruction of Jerusalem.